Welcome to our Country Collection!

 The project used the popularity of football and the social and educational potential to promote youth development.
 The project's major objective was to establish and support youth development initiatives in South Africa.
 Football training is combined with non-formal education measures and development activities.
 The target group primarily consisted of disadvantaged young people in the age group of 12 to 25 years as well as NGOs and government institutions on national and provincial level in South Africa.
 The project focused on four main areas: Capacity Development, Sport for Development Networks, Promotion and Events, Tools for Youth Development through Sport.

-We invite you to have a look at the following teaching and learning materials which were created by the German Development Cooperation (GIZ) on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and our partner organizations in South Africa.
+Have a look at the following teaching and learning materials which were created by the German Development Cooperation (GIZ) on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and the partner organizations in South Africa.

 If you want to have more detailed and/or further information about S4D in the country, please have a look at the following publications.